aagneyiyer/MarkdownEditor/README.md

 # Markdown Realtime Viewer

-This application allows users to view raw Markdown content on the left side and the corresponding rendered HTML markup on the right side.
-It also enables multiple users to collaboratively work on the same Markdown document in real-time through a shareable URL, with all changes automatically saved.
+Write raw Markdown content on the left side and the view the rendered markup on the right side.
+Enables multiple users to collaboratively work on the same Markdown document in real-time through a shareable URL, with all changes automatically saved.

 ## Getting Started